Niklas-23/Master-Thesis-Fair-Image-Classification/README.md

 folder that contains the images as well as all annotation files into it.

 ### FairFace
-The dataset can be downloaded from the [official GitHub repository](https://github.com/dchen236/FairFace? tab=readme-ov-file#data).
+The dataset can be downloaded from the [official GitHub repository](https://github.com/dchen236/FairFace?tab=readme-ov-file#data).
 For the thesis the dataset version with padding=0.25 is used.
 Copy the folder with the images into the dataset folder.
 Then download the train and val csv file and copy them into the fairface image folder (the folder should have the name `fairface-img-margin-025-trainval`)

 ### UTKFace

 Down the UTKFace dataset with cropped images from https://www.kaggle.com/datasets/jangedoo/utkface-new.
-Use the provided jupyter notebook to extract the attributes from the filenames and to crate a csv file with all attribute data.
+Use the provided jupyter notebook `create_extracted_info.jpynb` to extract the attributes from the filenames and to crate a csv file with all attribute data.

 ### LFW

 Download the lfw images aligned with deep funneling from the official website (http://vis-www.cs.umass.edu/lfw/lfw-deepfunneled.tgz).
 Furthermore, download the attributes (http://www.cs.columbia.edu/CAVE/databases/pubfig/download/lfw_attributes.txt) and the manually verified gender labels (http://bit.ly/lfw-gender)
-Use the provided jupyter notebook to create a unified and cleaned csv file that contains the gender and attribute information.
+Use the provided jupyter notebook `create_cleaned_attributes.jpynb` to create a unified and cleaned csv file that contains the gender and attribute information.

 ### Complete dataset directory
 The dataset directory should then look like this.
 The sketch images and skew datasets are only available once the corresponding generation scripts have been executed.